jwangjie/SDC-PID-Control/README.md

 The gains of the PID controller were determined by trial and error method.
 There are two general rules to guide the process:
 * Pick positive values for P, I, and D gains to make sure the system will remain stable
 * Set the integral gain to zero and pick the P and D gains as if designing a PD controller.
-Then go back and pick sort of an I gain.
+Then go back and pick an I gain.

 The integral gain is relatively small compared to PD gains.
 For a simple task such as the throttle control, a PD controller is enough.